pferreir/cs3mesh-presentations/PITCHME.md

 ## About me

 - At CERN since 2007
 - Project and Service Manager (@CERN) of Indico (since 2014)
   - Previously: technical leadership
- -
+- Also: Product Management, UI/UX design, communication

 ---